 Lantern Lounge is the go-to place for a relaxed environment to enjoy pre-night out drinks, shisha and dinner in a casual but pretty setting.
 On first impression, Lantern Lounge is nothing special.
 It’s located upstairs from a less impressive restaurant but very different.
 Once you climb the staircase you’ll find a colourful array of lanterns on the ceiling and small dining rooms of futons where you can lie back and relax.
 The music is chilled and food is reasonably priced.
 We recommend ordering the pineapple rice to accompany your main dish.
 It’s served directly from a carved pineapple and adds a zest of flavour to your meal.

-We always like to add a western restaurant to our food guides.
+We always like to add a western restaurant to our food guides, no matter the destination.
+The Moose and Roo is one of the best restaurants in Hanoi for exactly that.
 As much as we love tasting all of the different dishes when we visit a country, you can’t beat having a familiar home dish once in a while.
-The Moose and Roo is a good old Australian burger bar, offering nicely cooked BBQ meats and other western pub grub.
-The service is good, as is the location.
+This good old Australian burger bar offers nicely cooked BBQ meats and other western pub grub.
+The service is good, as is the central location.

 Snacks and drinks